oaeproject/Hilary/README.md

 sudo chown -R `whoami` /var/lib/cassandra
 ```

-Then you can start Cassandra in the background by running the following:
+Then you can start Cassandra by running the following:

 ```
 cd my-cassandra-dir